HussamUmer/MedSegBench-SegLab/README.md

 - [ ] `IMAGE_SIZE` matches dataset (128 / 256 / 512).
 - [ ] `AMP_ON` (mixed precision) can remain True.

-> 🔧 More Step-6 plug-and-play models are coming soon!
-If you want a specific architecture, open a PR or request it — I’ll add it to the collection ✨
+> 🔧 I’m actively adding more **Step-6 plug-and-play models**.
+If anyone have a favorite architecture, open a PR or request it — I’ll add it to the collection ✨

 ---